-- 1. Start the vehicle.

-- 2. Shift the transmission to N (Neutral).
+- 1. Start the vehicle. - 2.
+Shift the transmission to N (Neutral).

-- 3. Shift the transfer case to 2 1.

-- 4. Apply the parking brake and/or brake pedal.

-- Press 2 ↑ five times in 10 seconds until the N (Neutral) symbol starts flashing in the instrument cluster.
-When the shift is complete, the

-symbol stops flashing.
-If the parking brake and/or brake pedal is not applied within 20 seconds, the transfer case will remain in the original state.

-6. If the transmission is not shifted into N (Neutral) or the vehicle has not slowed to 5 km/h (3 mph) the transfer case will remain in its original state.
+- 3. Shift the transfer case to 2 \(\frac{1}{2}\). - 4.
+Apply the parking brake and/or brake pedal. - 5.
+Press 2 ↑ five times in 10 seconds until the N (Neutral) symbol starts flashing in the instrument cluster.
+When the shift is complete, the graphic stops flashing.
+If the parking brake and/or brake pedal is not applied within 20 seconds, the transfer case will remain in the original state. - 6.
+If the transmission is not shifted into N (Neutral) or the vehicle has not slowed to 5 km/h (3 mph) within 20 seconds, the transfer case will remain in its original state.
 This will be indicated in the instrument cluster.